redhat-data-and-ai/naysayer/docs/rules/AUTOREBASE_RULE_AND_SETUP.md

-# 🔄 Fivetran Terraform Auto-Rebase Rule
+# 🔄 Auto-Rebase Rule (Generic)

-**Business Purpose**: Automatically rebases eligible merge requests in the Fivetran Terraform repository when changes are pushed to the main branch, reducing manual maintenance overhead and keeping MRs up-to-date.
+**Business Purpose**: Automatically rebases eligible merge requests when changes are pushed to the main branch, reducing manual maintenance overhead and keeping MRs up-to-date across any repository.

-**Compliance Scope**: Provides automated Git operations for the Fivetran Terraform repository to maintain merge request freshness and reduce merge conflicts.
+**Compliance Scope**: Provides automated Git operations for any repository to maintain merge request freshness and reduce merge conflicts.
+Can be configured with optional atlantis comment checking for repositories using Terraform/Atlantis.

 ## 📊 Policy Overview